authelia/authelia/docs/content/en/reference/guides/passwords.md

 variant is the most resilient variant, followed by the `argon2d` variant and the `argon2i` variant not being recommended.
 It's strongly recommended if you're unsure that you use `argon2id`.
 [Scrypt] is a likely second best algorithm.
 [PBKDF2] is practically the only choice when it comes to [FIPS-140 compliance].
-The `sha512` variant of the [SHA2 Crypt] algorithm is also a reasonable option, but is mainly available for backwards compatability.
+The `sha512` variant of the [SHA2 Crypt] algorithm is also a reasonable option, but is mainly available for backwards compatibility.

 All other algorithms and variants available exist only for interoperability and we discourage their use if a better algorithm is available in your scenario.